ScalesCSS/scalescss/packages/objects-stack/README.md

 ## Extending

-In your project or theme, you can easily extend the stack-split object for your own purposes.
+In your project or theme, you can easily extend the stack object for your own purposes.

 ```
-@import your-project/scalescss/objects-stack-split/stack-split
+@import your-project/scalescss/objects-stack/stack